mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Accessible/Processor-in-the-Loop-Automotive.md

 ![matlab](./images/mathworks.png)

-### Target Audience

-Electronic Engineering, Computer Engineering, and Computer Science undergraduates with an interest in automotive systems, embedded software, and real-time system verification.

 ## Description

 This advanced project challenges students to design, implement, and verify a real-time automotive control application using MATLAB Simulink, Embedded Coder, and Arm Fast Models targeting the Cortex-M7 processor.
 Students will employ the V-Model software development lifecycle to enforce rigorous validation and verification at each stage, culminating in a Hardware-in-the-Loop (HIL) setup using Processor-in-the-Loop (PIL) simulation to measure code coverage and execution profiles. .